Shigeru Suzuki: Career

-Suzuki supported Matsutoya's wife Yumi at the 69th NHK Kōhaku Uta Gassen at the end of 2018.
+Suzuki supported Yumi Matsutoya at the 69th NHK Kōhaku Uta Gassen at the end of 2018.
 When Ohara invited Suzuki and Tatsuo Hayashi to record with Shiro Sano in 2019, the three decided to reunite their high school band Skye.
 Adding Matsutoya to the line-up, they released the album Kindan no Kajitsu with Sano on September 25, 2019.
-In 2020, Fender released Suzuki's signature model guitar, the "Shigeru Suzuki '62 Stratocaster Journeyman Relic".
-In June, he released the song "Mada Yume no Tochū" (まだ夢の途中) with Chu Kosaka under the name Shige-Chu (茂 忠).
+In June 2020, he released the song "Mada Yume no Tochū" (まだ夢の途中) with Chu Kosaka under the name Shige-Chu (茂 忠).
 Skye's self-titled first album was released on October 27, 2021.
 Album, their second album with Sano, was released on July 5, 2023.
 Skye's second album, Collage, was released on July 24, 2024.